Ulmus parvifolia: Cultivation

-Ulmus parvifolia is one of the cold-hardiest of the Chinese species.
-In artificial freezing tests at the Morton Arboretum. the LT50 (temp. at which 50% of tissues die) was found to be -34 C.
+U. parvifolia is one of the cold-hardiest of the Chinese species.
+In artificial freezing tests at the Morton Arboretum. the LT50 (temperature at which 50% of tissues die) was found to be -34 C.

 Bonsai

 Owing to its versatility and ability to tolerate a wide range of temperatures, light, and humidity conditions, the Chinese elm is a popular choice as a bonsai species.
 It is perhaps the single most widely available.
 It is considered a good choice for beginners because of its high tolerance of pruning.

 Cultivars

 Numerous cultivars have been raised, mostly in North America:

+Of these, the following are non-dwarf, non-bonsai cultivars: